VonHeikemen/devlog/content/tools/simple-neovim-config.md

 That took me to [the help page of mini.files](https://github.com/echasnovski/mini.nvim/blob/main/doc/mini-files.txt).

 Remember when we installed the plugins?
 We generated some called help tags.
-These tags allow you to navigate to the internal documentation of the plugin: the help page.
+These tags allow you to navigate to the "offline" documentation of the plugin: the help page.

-The tab complete feature of the `:help` is really good too.
+The tab complete feature of the `:help` command is really good too.
 You can type `:help mini` and then press the `Tab` key, Neovim will show you all the help tags that start with `mini`.

 ## Navigating between files